b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s1)
 ```

-Again, I pass function (note I typed only its name) as a first argument to
+Again, I pass a function (note I typed only its name) as a first argument to
 `map`, the second argument is a collection.
 Map automatically applies the
 function to every element of the collection and returns a new collection.
 Isn't
 this magic.